govind104/EVMarketSegmentation/README.md

-# EVMarketSegmentation
+# Electric Vehicle Market Segmentation in India
-Repository for market segmentation analysis of the Indian electric vehicle (EV) market.
-Includes code and datasets for identifying optimal EV types and target demographics to guide a startup.
-Features data preprocessing, exploratory analysis, clustering, segmentation models, and detailed documentation with visualizations.
+Repository for the market segmentation analysis of the Indian electric vehicle (EV) market.
+Contains all code and datasets used for identifying optimal EV types and target demographics.
+This analysis aims to guide a startup in developing a successful product and marketing strategy.
+Includes data preprocessing, exploratory data analysis, clustering, and segmentation models, along with detailed documentation and visualization.